ucdrstdenis/The-Awareness/README.md

 ## To Taylor Swift: I have what's needed to bring the concept of 'feeling the sound' to life.
 I can display a working version for you in person (after some discussion).
 Please reach out to me directly as soon as possible, as I look forward to working with you and listening to everything you envision for this technology.

-## I apologize for putting this here, but I have no other way of getting in touch with you, and I doubt anybody else will see it, anyway.
+## I apologize for putting this here, but I have no other way of getting in touch with you, and I doubt anybody else will see this anyway.

 Snake-sign.
 Watch.
-Key. <3
+Key.
+Thank you for leading me to the answers.